ninuzzomagno/OmniBook/README.md

 If you want to build this app from source code, you need to extract the libmupdf.a from its tz archive.

 ### Features
-The **traslation support** is acheived through *SceHttp* and *Google traslate*.
-You can traslate a single word or the whole page.
+The **translation support** is acheived through *SceHttp* and *Google translate*.
+You can translate a single word or the whole page.
 Supported languages are: Italian, English, Spanish, French and German.
 Everything in this app works by front touch.
 There is a **night mode** and an **automatic save** of your reading progress.
 For now **NO ZOOM OR ROTATION SUPPORT**.